 Your cat is already sad about you leaving, so make sure it has the appropriate facilities to survive.

 When feeding your cat daily, you can use automatic pet feeders and water dispensers for this purpose.

-Fill them up and keep them in double amounts, if only to ensure nothing unfortunate happens.
-Also, don’t forget to make the cat’s bed ready and clean out the litter box.
+Fill them up and keep them in double amounts to ensure nothing unfortunate happens.
+Also, don’t forget to prepare the cat’s bed and clean the litter box.

-However, leaving your cat alone is certainly not a good option if you are going for more than a few days, and you should consider a pet sitter.
+However, leaving your cat alone is not a good option if you go for more than a few days, and you should consider a pet sitter.

 So. leave enough things in the house to entertain themselves before you go.
 It might help them feel more normal while you’re away.

 These can include turning on the radio or TV, putting up a DVD, or showing your cat watches.
-Moreover, you can also open up the blinds to get to watch the outside view, only if you’re leaving for a few hours.
+Moreover, you can also open the blinds to watch the outside view, only if you’re leaving for a few hours.